 The Public Highways (Temporary Closure) (Amendment) Ordinance 2022 ('Amendment Ordinance') has been introduced to facilitate a simpler, faster, and less expensive applications process for the operation of al fresco dining on the public highway by eateries and establishments.

 Under the Amendment Ordinance, any application for the operation of al fresco in areas within designated al fresco zone areas may apply to the Traffic & Highway Services department (acting on behalf of the Committee for the Environment & Infrastructure) for an al fresco Permit, rather than apply to the Royal Court for an al fresco Licence.
-Al Fresco zone maps can be found attached to this page.
+Al Fresco zone maps are available in the downloads section of this page.

 The Amendment Ordinance includes:

 - The addition of al fresco Permits alongside al fresco Licences

 - The amendment of the al fresco Licence expiration date from the 31st December to the 30th September and the validity of al fresco Permits to be from 1st January to 30th September inclusive in respect to the year 2023, and from the 1st October to 30th September inclusive thereafter

 - The ability for the Committee for the Environment & Infrastructure to:

 - Designate by Order areas as 'al fresco zones' following a period of public consultation and consideration of any representations made during this consultation period

 - Prescribe Conditions to any Permits issued in respect to locations situated within a designated zone

 - Issue or refuse al fresco Permit applications